 A 2017 study published in the European Medical Journal actually tested the effectiveness of selective serotonin reuptake inhibitors (SSRI) in preventing premature ejaculation.
 They concluded SSRI to be one of the most important therapeutic drug for PE.

 Remember, staying in the parasympathetic mode is critical to keeping your arousal under control.
 The parasympathetic mode is the key to preventing unintentional orgasm.

 Here are several ways to boost your serotonin levels:

 - Attitude & Serotonin – A positive outlook on life will help boost your serotonin levels.
 Let go of your worries and enjoy the positive things in your life.
 Don’t stress over the little things and look for the positive side of things.
 Have fun and smile!

 - Serotonin Supplements – There are several serotonin supplements on the market.
-Climinax is an effective serotonin selective-reuptake inhibitor (SSRI) that can also help improve erection hardness.
+Climinax is an SSRI that can also help improve erection hardness.

 Psychological Ways to Counter Premature Ejaculation:

 - Sexual Therapy – Your doctor may recommend things like masturbating a couple of hours before you have sex, to help with premature ejaculation.
 He may also recommend not having sex but instead using other forms of sexual play, to remove the pressure associated with actual intercourse, and start to alleviate your anxiety.

 - Cognitive Behavior Therapy – If your premature ejaculation problem has a psychological component, it may be helpful to speak to a mental health professional.
 They can help you find ways to cope with issues like anxiety, which may be at the root of your problem.